 This salad version takes it from the street inside to the table, but doesn’t lose any of the panache of the original.
 I love the contrast of the warm roasted corn with the cool arugula, so I like to serve it immediately after stripping the roasted kernels from the cobs.

-- 4 handfuls fresh baby arugula (one per serving)
+- 4 handfuls fresh baby arugula, or one per serving

 - 4 ears corn on the cobs